jdbeutel/ics699-docs/finalReport/finalReport.md

 * spring-security-oauth-facebook 0.1

-The Google and Facebook authentication and email seems to function well in the sandbox app, even without a real UI.
+The Google and Facebook authentication and email seems to function well in the sandbox app, although it lacks a UI.
-But, I did not migrate this to my main app, because I planned to update the main app's UI.
+But, I did not migrate this to my main app, because I planned to update the main app's UI to Angular et al.
 The old and new UI had different implementations, so migrating the new authentication to the old UI would have been a waste of time.